yalla11122/Awesome_Non-deepfakeFace/README.md

 8...
 Time Zone Advance Attack ⏰🌍
 This is a lesser-known but clever attack where an attacker manipulates the system’s internal & physics clock or timezone settings to replay or pre-approve access based on timing data.
 By tricking the system’s time validation, unauthorized access can be granted without needing to spoof the face itself.

+   9. ⌨️🎯Keyloggers and Credential Theft
+   By installing a keylogger on the target's device, attackers can extract system credentials or manipulate facial recognition software settings.

+🌐 10.
+MITM (Man-in-the-Middle) Attack
+In networked facial recognition deployments (like remote access authentication), an attacker can use MITM attacks to intercept and modify facial data transmissions.